 I am the Instructional Support Technician (IST) for the Department of Physics and Astronomy at SUNY New Paltz.
 That means I take care of all the labs and equipment for the introductory and advanced teaching labs, as well as the research labs.
 I have also been developing new experiments and revising and improving existing experiments, both in terms of equipment and pedagogy.
 In addition, I design and create physics and astronomy demonstrations.
-I’ve set up both a machine shop and a maker space for our department and for use by other faculty and students, and to go along with that I’ve created a training program for the machines.
-I currently teach one section of General Physics 2 Laboratory (PHY212) on Monday evenings, but have also taught Physics 1 Laboratory (PHY211).
+I’ve set up both a machine shop and a makerspace for our department and for use by other students and faculty, and to go along with that I’ve created a training program for several of the machines, as well as a 4-step introduction to electronics soldering.
+I currently teach one section of Physics 1 Laboratory (PHY211) on Thursday evenings, but have also taught General Physics 2 Laboratory (PHY212).

 This site is a collection of articles about the things I’ve constructed, projects I’ve worked on, and various other things of interest.
 See the list on the right for specific topics and posts.